-The IDC Financial Services Congress 2019 just wrapped up in Singapore and, although the topic of AI was a general theme, Open Banking & Open API was still a big focus for the audience.
+The IDC Financial Services Congress 2019 just wrapped up in Singapore and, although AI was a general theme, Open Banking & Open API was still a big focus for the audience.

 Focus group roundtable: Open Banking & Open API